Joshua Media Ministries: Controversies

-Former members of the Kingdom of God Global Church have accused the church of physical, financial, and sexual abuse, including aggressive fundraising quotas, sleep deprivation, welfare fraud, and blackmail.
-Neighbors to the church's residential properties have reported heavy security and surveillance presence; city officials in Chesterfield, Missouri have cited the church for operating commercial enterprises in residential zones, and various Michigan police departments have reported frequent visits to the church's main office and residential facilities for wellness checks, missing-persons reports, mental health commitments, and a 2017 bomb threat.
+Former members of KOGGC have accused the church of physical, financial, and sexual abuse, including aggressive fundraising quotas, sleep deprivation, welfare fraud, and blackmail.
+Neighbors to the church's residential properties have reported heavy security and surveillance presence; city officials in Chesterfield, Missouri, have cited the church for operating commercial enterprises in residential zones, and various Michigan police departments have reported frequent visits to the church's main office and residential facilities for wellness checks, missing-persons reports, mental health commitments, and a 2017 bomb threat.

 Other former members, including gospel singer Vicki Yohe and Taylor's ex-wife Tabitha Taylor, claim that Taylor uses his position in the church to lure women into sexual relationships, including married members of his congregation.
-Yohe's account of her relationship with David E. Taylor included lavish gifts when the relationship was going well, and threats of revenge porn and being cursed with cancer when it was going poorly.
+Yohe's account of her relationship with Taylor included lavish gifts when the relationship was going well and threats of revenge porn and being cursed with cancer when it was going poorly.

 One member of the church donated over $1 million.
 In a subsequent divorce proceeding, Taylor was subpoenaed for a videotaped deposition to detail his church's spending.
 In the deposition, he described a $2.8 million residence in the St. Louis area, three luxury vehicles (including a limousine), and a 2013–2014 clothing budget of approximately $30,000.
 He explained the clothing expenditures as due to his frequent travel and "sweating through all [his] clothes."

 Ministry Watch rates Joshua Media Ministries an 'F' ("Withhold Giving") for its lack of financial transparency, with a score of 12/100 for donor confidence.